course-dprep/Airbnb-curfew-impact/README.md

 - The data will be downloaded from Google Drive by running the 'data_download.R' script.
 To access these data files, you are only required to have a Google Drive account.

 - Run the make file first, it will generate the output of this research.
-- Afterwards,  to generate the figures and table in a nice html document.
+- Afterwards, run the Markdown in the docs folder to generate the figures and table in a nice html document.

 ## Resources
 If one is looking for more information regarding other variables that might influence Airbnb pricing, it is recommended to see the following article: